DataDog/integrations-extras/drata/README.md

 ### Installation

 1. To install this integration, you need to create an API and App key.
+2. We recommend creating a Service Account in Datadog and applying the "Datadog Read Only" Role to give this connection limited permissions.
-2. Navigate to your organization settings to [create an API key][2] in Datadog.
+3. Navigate to your organization settings to [create an API key][2] in Datadog.
 Give the key a meaningful name such as `Drata`.
-3. Copy and save your API `Key`.
+4. Copy and save your API `Key`.
-4. Within your organization settings, [create an application key][3].
+5. Within your organization settings, [create an application key][3].
-5. Copy and save your application key.
+6. Copy and save your application key.
+7. Paste your API key and application key into the Drata connection drawer for Datadog.
+8. Drata will begin syncing user and configuration data from the Datadog API's and notify you if any compliance monitors are failing.

 ## Support